Artur Sepp Blog on Quantitative Investment Strategies

 I provide a practical analysis of how the skewness and convexity profiles of trend-followers depend on the trend smoothing parameter differentiating between slow-paced and fast-paced trend-followers.
 I show how the returns measurement frequency affects the realized convexity of the trend-followers.
 Finally, I discuss an interesting connection between trend-following and stock momentum strategies and illustrate the benefits of allocation to trend-followers within alternatives portfolio.

-Interested readers can download the pdf of my paper Trend following strategies for tail-risk hedging and alpha generation or access the paper through SSRN web
+Interested readers can download the pdf of my paper on SSRN

 Key takeaway